Pyaar To Hona Hi Tha: Music

-The album was released by Baba Music and was the fourth best selling album of 1998 after Kuch Kuch Hota Hai (also by Jatin–Lalit), Dil Se.. and Soldier.
+The soundtrack was released by Baba Music and with around 3.2 million units sold, it was the fourth highest-selling album of 1998 after Kuch Kuch Hota Hai (also by Jatin–Lalit), Dil Se.. and Soldier.
 It received nominations at the Filmfare, Star Screen and Zee Cine Awards for Best Music Direction by Jatin–Lalit.
-The tracks "Pyar To Hona Hi Tha", "Aaj Hai Sagai", "Ajnabi Mujko Itna Bata" and "Jab Kisi Ki Taraf" were popular.
-The lyrics were written by Sameer, except for "Jab Kisiki Taraf Dil", whose lyrics were written by Vinoo Mahendra.
+The lyrics were written by Sameer, except for "Jab Kisiki Taraf Dil", whose lyrics were written by Vinod Mahendra.
+Most popular & iconic song in album "Jab Kisiki Taraf Dil" sang by Kumar Sanu.

 A guitar riff from Bryan Adams' "Have You Ever Really Loved A Woman?" was sampled in the title track.

 Reception

+Critical response

+Anupama Chopra of India Today criticised the script, writing, "Bazmee, who has written some of David Dhawan's most successful films, including Aankhen, creates some effective comedy and a credible tension between the lovers but he tries to cover too many bases."

 Box office

-The film was the third highest grosser of 1998 and was a super hit at the box office.
+The film was the third highest grosser of 1998.